 While the Settlers Inn gives one the sense of being in the mountains of Europe, the feeling of Silver Birches Resort is unmistakably that of lakeside Americana.
 The holiday decor fell in line with the style of the interior and the setting, in that it consisted of ice skates and snowshoes.
 The edges of the lake were just starting to freeze and the water was lapping onto the caps of ice.
 Also freezing?
 Myself as I walked around the lake before retreating back inside.

-While Silver Birches Resort does not have a built-in restaurant, The Dock (also park of Settlers Hospitality) is a mere few yards away.
+While Silver Birches Resort does not have a built-in restaurant, The Dock (also part of Settlers Hospitality) is a mere few yards away.
 Very walkable from the accommodations.
 I highly recommend the lobster macaroni and cheese.

 Sincerest thanks to Ledges Hotel for sponsoring my stay.